Master Keyword List

 Drag the slider slowly to the left until a few more Groups appear.
 These are the next largest, but a little smaller than where you were (far right).

 Click on each group word.
 Its background color will change to white.
 You'll now see only the keywords that contain that group word.
-Study those keywords.
+Study those keywords in the MKL table.

 Repeat the process, scrolling a bit to the left, with progressively smaller groups until you can't find any that you could turn into a Tier 2 mini-site.